jitsedesmet/thesis/_papers/thesis-report/chapters/semantic-web.typ

 == Shape Descriptions
 // talk about ShEx and more extensively about SHACL.
-Mention history shortly
+Mention history shortly.

 @rdf is what they call a schemaless data format, meaning it does not a priori require a format in which the data will be stored.
 Other examples of schemaless data are a #link("https://www.mongodb.com/")[MongoDB] and #link("https://redis.io/")[Redis].
 Data with a schema are your traditional relational databases.
 An in-depth comparison between schema and schemaless data storage is beyond the scope of this work.